Chris56974/Pethreon/README.md

 ### Using other people's stuff

 I've been bit twice already using other people's stuff (despite not having that many dependencies imo).

+## Lessons

+### I should've been more thoughtful about relative units in CSS (mobile layout)

+My vertical layout isn't designed for scrolling because it's split into different view heights (top ~15vh, middle ~60vh, bottom ~25v) and the bottom part is occupied by circles positioned relative to the screen (instead of the content).
+This meant my circles couldnt move down to accommadate for any size increases above it.
+I used rem for all my font-sizes which meant any sizes above the default would mess with my circles.

+### A wireframe AND a prototype is probably a good idea

+I put a lot of grey boxes in my mockups and ignored a lot of detail (modals) in the short term because I didn't fully understand Sergei's contract.
+I decided to make stuff up as I went a long, but I think this made my modals look a bit more "tacked on".
+My pledge modal is totally alien from the other two because I had different space requirements that I didn't take into account.
+I also had a hard time figuring out what to do sometimes, so it would be easier if I at least an attempt at what something should look like (i.e. less grey boxes).
+In the end I'm pretty happy with what I came up with though (like the "Extract to CSV").

 ## Attribution